Frequently Asked Questions

 Yes, you can bulk upload grades to Brightspace using a .csv file.

-Can I import my quiz questions from Blackboard to Brightspace?
+Can I import my quiz questions from another source into Brightspace?

-Common question types such as Multiple Choice Question (MCQ) will import into Brightspace directly.
+Depending on the source and formatting of the questions.
+Some common question types such as Multiple Choice Question (MCQ) and questions exported from Blackboard, will import into Brightspace directly.

 - Calculated Formula